chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

 seventeenth-century academic culture, which saw an increasing affectation of more courtly, gallant, and conciliatory tones.[^39]

 {% figure caption: "Figure 4.
-In the early decades of the seventeenth century, the proportion of dissertations framed as *controversia* declined significantly, indicating a waning of dialogic and antagonistic forms of reasoning and a desire to avoid association with confessional controversy.
+In the early decades of the seventeenth century, the proportion of dissertations framed as *controversia* declined significantly, indicating a waning of dialogic and antagonistic forms of reasoning and possibly a desire to avoid association with confessional controversy.
 Annual percentage of dissertations mentioning *controvers* (ten-year moving average).
 Excluded: reprints, duplicates, entries with fewer than two authors, entries without *praeses* birth date.
 Data source: *Verzeichnis der im deutschen Sprachraum erschienenen Drucke des 17.
 Jahrhunderts* (2020)." %}
 ![A line graph entitled "Mentions of controversia by Year" with year on the x-axis and the moving average percetage on the y-axis.
 Blue line on a white background.]({{site.url}}/assets/img/v05/scholz/figure4.png)
 {% endfigure %}